Music to picture for TV, Film & Onlineclick here

 Music for print & digital publicationsclick here

-A synchronisation (‘synch’) licence is required when either an individual or a company wishes to synchronise a musical work with another form of media, usually visual, and is most commonly sought for the usage of a composition in TV or radio advertising, TV programmes, for corporate videos, computer games, online use and feature films.
+A synchronisation ‘synch’ licence is required when a musical work is used in combination with another form of media, usually visual, and is most commonly sought for use in TV / RADIO / ONLINE ADVERTISING, TV PROGRAMMES, FEATURE FILMS, TRAILERS, COMPUTER GAMES, and CORPORATE VIDEOS.

-A grand rights licence is required whenever a dramatic performance of a musical work takes place.
-Grand rights exist in all musical works that are performed in a dramatic setting, which can be defined as having any of the following elements: acting, dance, mime, narration, costume, or scenery.
+A grand rights licence is required whenever a dramatic or staged performance of a musical work takes place, e.g. involving any of the following elements: ACTING, DANCE, MIME, NARRATION, COSTUME, or SCENERY.

 The music may have been composed specifically for the purpose (for example, an opera), or existing works may be used in a dramatic setting (for example, to accompany a choreographed dance performance).

 A print licence is required when an individual or company wishes to reproduce the music and/or lyrics of a copyright work in print or digital form.
-We can potentially grant you with one of the following:
+Print licenses are required for the following uses: